Shandilya/Newsroom---Data-Journalism-and-D3/README.md

 You need to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

 Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
-You'll code this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
+You'll code this graphic in the `app.js` file of your homework directoryâ€”make sure you pull in the data from `data.csv` by using the `d3.csv` function.
 Your scatter plot should ultimately appear like the image at the top of this section.

 * Include state abbreviations in the circles.